drsrinathsridhar/homepage/images/README.txt

-These are web images not for use elsewhere.
+Except www1.jpg, all other images are web images not for use elsewhere.